describo/describo.github.io/src/docs/guide/data-processing.md

 :::

+If you register with describo.cloud, the capabilities you interact with are provided using Amazon AWS.
+Specifically, the services used are:

+-   <LinkComponent link="https://aws.amazon.com/textract/">AWS Textract</LinkComponent>
+    -   The <LinkComponent link="https://aws.amazon.com/textract/faqs/">FAQs</LinkComponent> have a
+        section titled **Data Privacy** that explains how your data is handled by that service.
+-   <LinkComponent link="https://aws.amazon.com/comprehend/">AWS Comprehend</LinkComponent>
+    -   The <LinkComponent link="https://aws.amazon.com/comprehend/faqs/">FAQs</LinkComponent> have
+        a section titled **Data Privacy** that explains how your data is handled by that service.
+-   <LinkComponent link="https://aws.amazon.com/bedrock/">AWS Bedrock</LinkComponent>.
+    -   The <LinkComponent link="https://aws.amazon.com/bedrock/faqs/">FAQs</LinkComponent> have a
+        section titled **Security** that explains how your data is handled by that service.

+See those pages for how data is handled and their terms and conditions of use.

+## AI services opt-out policies

+**In the FAQs for Textract and Comprehend there is a section discussing how to opt out of _"having your document and image inputs used to improve or develop the quality of Textract [and Comprehend] and other Amazon machine-learning/artificial-intelligence technologies using an AWS Organizations opt-out policy."_**

+An opt out policy has been created and applied to the AWS Organisation that provides the Describo Cloud.

+<ImageComponent src="/images/opt-out-ai-policies.webp"></ImageComponent>

+# Data Sovereignty

-In order to support users across the globe, regional services have been provisioned.
+In order to support users across the globe, regional services have been provisioned in the Describo Cloud.
 The AWS region you use `depends on the Geo location of your IP address` and it happens automatically when you go to use a given capability.

 ## Users in Australia